-HVOF (High Velocity Oxy Fuel) Coating
+HVOF (High Velocity Oxy Fuel) Coating and Grinding

 The HVOF (High Velocity Oxy Fuel) process consists of an internal combustion process that generates a supersonic jet for heating and accelerating the powders towards the part to be coated; once the substrate is impacted, the powder droplets quickly solidify, and produce, due to their high kinetic energy, lamellar structures.

 The HVOF process allows, at sustainable costs, to improve the surface properties of the part and thus to extend its life, even in particularly corrosive and wearing work environments.
 Generally, this result can be obtained without interfering with the mechanical and structural characteristics of the substrate and therefore without the need for further treatments.

 The HVOF process allows to apply high-density coatings, characterized by high hardness and high adhesion to the substrate and a better surface finish than other thermal spraying processes.

 The thicknesses of the HVOF sprayed coatings vary from 50 to 500 µm.
 The surface finish in the “as-sprayed” condition is generally higher than 2.5 µm (Ra).
 The coatings can be used in the “as-sprayed” condition or subjected to a final grinding and lapping to meet customer requirements.